VALENCE-software/VALENCE/How-to-build-VALENCE.md

 You can also try:

 - `make test` to run a < 5 minute set of tests to do a quick validation of the build (recommended).
-- `make test-large` to run a much longer set of tests to do a more thorough validation of the build (it is recommended to build the code with MPI).
+- `make test-large` to run a much longer set of tests to do a more thorough validation of the build.
+The longer tests may require multiprocessing (it is recommended to build the code with MPI).
 - `make doc` to build Doxygen documentation in the doc/ directory, if Doxygen is installed.

 Next, cd to 'vtools' and read the README file.